CTG Africa

 The Exclusive Primary Dealer Mandate

-Capital Trust Group Limited (CTG), a New Zealand-registered digital asset infrastructure platform, proposes to serve as the exclusive primary dealer for securities token offerings (STOs) representing government debt instruments of 53 African nations eligible under China's zero-tariff policy (effective May 1, 2026).
+Capital Trust Group Limited (CTG or CTG Africa), a New Zealand-registered digital asset infrastructure platform, proposes to serve as the exclusive primary dealer for securities token offerings (STOs) representing government debt instruments of 53 African nations eligible under China's zero-tariff policy (effective May 1, 2026).
 CTG would function as the digital-asset equivalent of a Federal Reserve primary dealer — focused exclusively on blockchain-based sovereign debt issuance, distribution, and secondary trading under the auspices of the African Investment Bank (AIB).

 Exclusive Mandate